keithledgerwood/WICLab-guide/09-self-service.md

 **BambooHR History:**
 {{#BambooHR.history}} {{latestMessage}} {{/BambooHR.history}}

-Dynamic lab variables will have a black background and a copy button, just like this one for example: `{{Office365.TenantID}}`.
+Dynamic lab variables will display with a black background and a copy button.
+For example: `{{Office365.TenantID}}`.

 #### Footnote